Data File Extensions

 Protocol Buffer

-Protocol Buffers (protobuf) is a language-neutral, platform-neutral, extensible mechanism for serial...
+Protocol Buffers (protobuf) are a language-neutral, platform-neutral, extensible mechanism for serializing structured da...

 .protocol buffers